UBCSailbot/sailbot_workspace/.devcontainer/config/README.md

 ## Notes

 - Files in this directory are ignored by Git.
-- To add aliases and functions to bash, put them in `.aliases` and `.functions`, respectively.
+- To add aliases and functions to bash, put them in `.aliases.bash` and `.functions.bash`, respectively.